Netcracker/KubeMarine/documentation/Installation.md

 As an example of a template, you can look at [default template](kubemarine/templates/haproxy.cfg.j2).

-### RBAC admission
+### RBAC Admission

 *Installation task*: `deploy.admission`

 There are two options for admissions: `psp` and `pss`.
 PodSecurityPolicy (PSP) is being deprecated in Kubernetes 1.21 and will be removed in Kubernetes 1.25.
-Kubernetes 1.23 supports Pod Security Standards (PSS) that are implemented as a feature gates of `kube-apiserver`.
+Kubernetes 1.23 supports Pod Security Standards (PSS) that are implemented as a feature gate of `kube-apiserver`.

 ```yaml
 rbac: